o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/entity-and-prefab-basics.md

 ![Creating a prefab from an entity in Entity Outliner.](/images/learning-guide/tutorials/entities-and-prefabs/create-prefab.png)

-The prefab file is saved to disk and an instance of the prefab replaces the entity in **O3DE Editor**.
+The prefab file is saved to disk and an instance of the prefab replaces the entity in O3DE Editor.
 The prefab instance displays the name of the instance on the left next to the {{< icon "prefab.svg" >}} prefab icon.
-The name of the prefab file is displayed on the right in parenthesis.
+The name of the prefab file is displayed on the right.
 In the following image, notice that the level itself is a prefab.

 ![A new prefab instance in Entity Outliner.](/images/learning-guide/tutorials/entities-and-prefabs/prefab-instanced.png)